What is the Family and Medical Leave Act?

 Differences Between FEHA and FMLA

-Employees in California are entitled to family medical leave under both the federal law as well as California family leave.
-However, an employee cannot seek benefits under both the FMLA and CFRA, meaning that these leaves must run concurrently and not back to back.
-The employee cannot take 12 weeks family and medical leave under FMLA and a further 12 weeks of California family leave under the state legislation.
+Employees in California can receive family medical leave under both the federal law as well as California family leave.
+However, an employee cannot seek benefits under both the FMLA and CFRA.
+That means that these leaves must run concurrently and not back to back.
+The employee cannot take 12 weeks leave under FMLA and a further 12 weeks of leave under California legislation.

-Employers have obligations under California’s FEHA to workers who have used all of their unpaid FMLA and CFRA leave.
-Employees cannot be wrongfully terminated due to exhausting their leave time but are still unable to return to work because they need more time to recover.
-All employers must provide reasonable accommodations to workers in this situation if it would not cause undue hardship, whether this means granting more unpaid family leave time or having workers return to work with restrictions.
+Employers have obligations under California’s FEHA to workers who used all their unpaid FMLA and CFRA leave.
+An employer cannot terminate an employee if he/she exhausts leave time and is still unable to return to work because he/she needs more time to recover.
+All employers must provide reasonable accommodations to workers in this situation if it would not cause undue hardship.
+This may mean granting more unpaid family leave time or having employees return to work with restrictions.

 Have a Family Medical Leave Claim Against Your Employer?
 Ask FMLA Lawyers

-When you have parents and children dependent on you, it is really a comfort to be able to take a few days off work to take care of them when they are unwell.
-It comes as a matter of right when there is a legislation to support the idea.
-Your employer cannot deny your right to take this time if you are entitled.
-Employees in California are doubly benefited as they can take advantage of a state legislation, which may offer better rights in contrast to its federal counterpart.
-If you would like more information about the FMLA, please contact a Los Angeles employment attorney at our law firm now.
+Your employer cannot deny your right to take leave if you are entitled to it.
+Employees in California can also take advantage of a state legislation.
+It may offer better rights in contrast to its federal counterpart.
+If you would like more information about the FMLA, please contact our Los Angeles employment attorney.